pyne/pyne/docs/theorymanual/spatial_solvers.rst

 obtained from the general Boltzmann transport equation by neglecting particle- particle interactions, the dependence of the material properties of the host medium on the particle flux, and assuming that no electric force field is present" ([Schunert]_, p.5).
-The SN equations define the transport equation along specific segments of the angular variable, omega, such that omega(n)=(mu,eta,xi)^T, with n = 1,..,N.
+The SN equations define the transport equation along specific segments of the angular variable, omega, such that omega(n)=(mu, eta,xi)^T, with n = 1,..,N.

 All of the methods discussed here are discontinous finite element methods (DFEM), which can also be called nodal methods.
 "Common to all FEM schemes is that the solution of the PDE is approximated by a linear combination of functions belonging to some finite dimensional trial function space.
-The un- knowns of the FEM computation are the coefficients of the linear combination of trial functions, also referred to as expansion coefficients." ([Schunert]_, p.14) Nodal methods share these properties:
+The unknowns of the FEM computation are the coefficients of the linear combination of trial functions, also referred to as expansion coefficients" ([Schunert]_, p.14).
+Nodal methods share these properties:

 * All function spaces are defined local to a mesh cell.
 * Coupling between cells occurs only through their faces.
 * Coupling between cells is only imposed in an integral sense.
 * Increasing the order of the methods is achieved by increasing the local order of expansion.

 These methods are implemented and described below:

 * :ref:`ahotn`
 * :ref:`ahotn-ll-ln`
 * :ref:`ahotn-nefd`
+* :ref:`dgfem`
 * :ref:`dgfem-lagrange`
 * :ref:`dgfem-ld`
 * :ref:`dgfem-ll`
 * :ref:`sct-step`

 .. _ahotn:

 *****************************
 General AHOTN
 *****************************

-The AHOTN methods are a type of Transverse Moment Type Methods (TMB).
-TMB methods are a nodal method derived for an arbitrary expansion with order lambda.
-They constitute the “per mesh-cell system of equations from the spatial Legendre moments of the transport Eq.
-2.23 augmented by closure/auxiliary relations derived via the transverse moment procedure, followed by an approximate direction-by-direction analytical solution of the resulting 1D transport equation.” ([Schunert]_, p.33).
+The Arbitrarily High Order Transport Method of the Nodal type (AHOTN) methods are a type of transverse moment based (TMB) method.
+TMB methods are derived for an arbitrary expansion with order lambda.
+They constitute the per mesh-cell system of equations from the spatial Legendre moments of the transport equation augmented by closure/auxiliary relations derived via the transverse moment procedure, followed by an approximate direction-by-direction analytical solution of the resulting 1D transport equation ([Schunert]_, p.33).

-TMB methods are particularly good at resulting in accurate solutions on “course spatial meshes, thus potentially increasing solution efficiency” ([Schunert]_,33).
-This is needed, because most other methods developed at the time such as DD failed at solving course spatial meshes, resulting in either extremely inaccurate or negative solutions.
+TMB methods are particularly good at resulting in accurate solutions on coarse spatial meshes ([Schunert]_,33).
+This is needed, because many traditional methods, such as diamond difference (DD) fail when applied to coarse spatial meshes, resulting in either extremely inaccurate or negative solutions.

-The AHOTN (Arbitrarily High Order Transport Method of the Nodal type) methods are unique from most other TMB methods because they are developed to have a very compact weighted diamond difference (WDD) representation of the per-cell set of equations.
-A full derivation of the AHOTN solutions to the SN equations can be found from pages 34 through 40 of [[Schunert]_].
+The AHOTN methods are unique compared to most other TMB methods because they are developed to have a very compact weighted diamond difference (WDD) representation of the per-cell set of equations.
+A full derivation of the AHOTN solutions to the SN equations can be found on pages 34-40 of [Schunert]_.

-There are three solvers that use the AHOTN method to solve the neutron transport equation packaged with pyne.
-They are the following: Linear-Nodal (LN), Linear-Linear (LL), and the NEFD algorithm.
-They are discussed further below.
+There are three AHOTN-type solvers accessible in PyNE, discussed further below:

+1. :ref:`Linear-Nodal (LN) <ahotn-ll-ln>`
+2. :ref:`Linear-Linear (LL) <ahotn-ll-ln>`
+3. :ref:`NEFD <ahotn-nefd>`

 .. _ahotn-ll-ln:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 AHOTN-LL/-LN
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^